gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Unable to watch as her father say an awkward goodbye to her mother, Erileine bounded upstairs.
 "Here," she said when she returned, handing a small book bound in faded red leather to Piaerre.
-"Something to read while we're gone.
+"Something to read 'til we we get back.
 Razi gave it to me."

 Piaerre opened it.  "*Unprofitable Speculations*," he read aloud.
 "By His Balance, Eimin di Cuayaçedil."